DigDugData/Cicada-Zombies/README.md

 We refer the reader to [8] for more detailed descriptions of these models.

+## Model performance comparision on all three data sets

+See [13] for webscraping code to obtain the images of healthy and infected cicadas.
+We refer the reader to [14] for the model comparison.

 ## Possible Future Work

 - Improve the model performance further by either increasing the size of the data set or use augmentation of only the class of infected cicadas,